kaist-cp/cs431/homework/doc/hash_table.md

 2. (40 points) Performance:
    After you learn about relaxed memory semantics, optimize the implementation by relaxing the ordering on the atomic accesses.
+   We recommend working on this part after finishing the [Arc homework](./arc.md).

 ## Part 1: Split-ordered list in sequentially consistent memory model
 1. Fully understand the following reading materials.